-SIGLEC12 (Sialic Acid Binding Ig Like Lectin 12 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with SIGLEC12 include mucocele of salivary gland and non-invasive bladder papillary urothelial neoplasm.
-Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
-GO annotations related to this gene include carbohydrate binding.
-An important paralog of this gene is SIGLEC10.
+SIGLEC12 (Sialic Acid Binding Ig Like Lectin 12) is a Protein Coding gene.
+Diseases associated with SIGLEC12 include Mucocele Of Salivary Gland and Sialolithiasis.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
+An important paralog of this gene is SIGLEC7.

 Putative adhesion molecule that mediates sialic-acid dependent binding to cells.
 The sialic acid recognition site may be masked by cis interactions with sialic acids on the same cell surface.